TheNerdGuyLulu/nighly/README.md

 - A floating header on details screen that would change based on the scroll.
 This would require context API to connect the header in the navigator, with the scrollview in the screen
 - Full gallery.
 Opening an image in full screen with gesture support (e.g. zoom to pitch)

+What could be improved:
+- Pagination in the listing
+- Overall structure of components and modules.
+The lack of designs makes it hard to predict how components can be partitioned.
 # Getting Started

 > **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.